 In 2008, after again hosting a successful Big Ten Tournament, Drysdale Field was selected as the College winner of the 2008 Stabilizer Solutions/NFCA Field Maintenance Award, an honor that recognizes outstanding grounds maintenance and quality playing surfaces.

 The Purple Cow

 While gathered in the dugout during NU's 2006 spring break trip to Hawaii, Northwestern head coach Kate Drohan introduced the team to the theory of "The Purple Cow."
 Taken from a marketing book of the same name by Seth Godin, the Purple Cow is a symbol to remind the team to be remarkable in all that it does.
 Intended initially by Drohan to be a small phase in the 2006 season, the theme grew so popular within the program that it has become a permanent fixture and symbol for Northwestern Softball.

 At the inaugural Purple Auction in April of 2007, the parents of the 2007 team purchased and donated a Purple Cow to be displayed at the brand new Sharon J. Drysdale Field.
-After taking up a temporary residence beyond the right-field fence for the remainder of the 2007 season, the Purple Cow found a permanent home on the concrete plaza of Sharon J. Drysdale Field for 2008 and beyond.
+The Purple Cow has had many homes over the years, but is a permanent fixture at the Ballpark.